-When the myth of a collector cracks: a personal reflection on passion, illusion, and the quiet cost of collecting
+[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 After twenty-five years of collecting, I find myself looking back—not to glorify a journey, but to question the myth I unknowingly built along the way.